Elvis Andrus Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 3.96 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays have the 10th-ranked team ERA across all MLB pitching staffs (3.94).

-- Blue Jays pitchers combine to allow 114 total home runs at a rate of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.